everaccountable/easy_prefs/README.md

 The library provides two methods for loading preferences:

-- **`load()`** - Simple API that panics on errors:
+- **`load()`** - Simple API that always succeeds:
-  - Always panics on any error (instance conflicts, I/O errors, parse errors)
-  - Ensures data integrity by preventing invalid instances
+  - In release builds: Returns defaults on errors (logs them)
+  - In debug/test builds: Panics on errors to catch issues early
+  - Always panics if another instance is already loaded
-  - Use this when you want the simplest API and errors should halt execution
+  - Use this for the simplest API where the app should continue even if preferences can't be loaded

 - **`load_with_error()`** - Returns `Result<Self, LoadError>`:
   - For explicit error handling when needed